This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Where the circumstances of treatment for an individual patient do not meet the criteria described above exceptional funding can be sought.
 Individual cases will be reviewed by the appropriate panel of the CCG upon receipt of a completed application from the patient's GP, consultant or clinician.
 Applications cannot be considered from patients personally

-This guideline has been signed off on behalf of NHS Devon CCG
+This guideline has been signed off on behalf of NEW Devon CCG by the Planned Care Control Centre

 Publication date: May 2017